kkdlau/COMP4411-Modeler/readme.md

 - B individual looking (not just red/green): yes
   - You can drag "Individual Instances" to see more
 - B frame all: yes
+  - You will have to uncheck the Frame All function if you would like to use zoom
 - BW up vector: yes
+  - Hold the ALT key and use the right mouse to twist the camera
 - 2B new primitives for each: yes
   - We did torus, which is opengl red book implementation
 - 2B L-system: yes